boundary-conditions/launch_ruby_basics/user_input.md

 password.rb

 # 7 In the previous exercise, you wrote a program to solicit a password.
 In this exercise, you should modify the program so it also requires a user name.
 The program should solicit both the user name and the password, then validate both, and issue a generic error message if one or both are incorrect; the error message should not tell the user which item is incorrect.

+password.rb

+# 8 Write a program that obtains two Integers from the user, then prints the results of dividing the first by the second.
+The second number must not be 0, and both numbers should be validated using this method:

+def valid_number?(number_string)
+  number_string.to_i.to_s == number_string
+end

+# This method returns true if the input string can be converted to an Integer and back to a string without loss of information, false otherwise.
+It's not a perfect solution in that some inputs that are otherwise valid (such as 003) will fail, but it is sufficient for this exercise.

+division.rb

+# 9 Modify "lsprint.rb" program so it repeats itself after each input/print iteration, asking for a new number each time through.
+The program should keep running until the user enters q or Q.

+lsprint2.rb